 Devil’s Rope Museum

 Yes, some people really collect barbed wire.
 And yes, a bunch of them got together in 1991 to launch a museum in McLean, TX, devoted to immortalizing the object of their obsessions.
-Today, the place (which invokes a common nickname for barbed wire) displays hundreds of specimens of barbed wire and examines the role it played in shaping America’s Wild West.
+Today, the place (which invokes a common nickname for barbed wire) displays hundreds of specimens and examines the role the wire played in shaping America’s Wild West.
 One of the most popular exhibits catalogs the different kinds of barbed wire used by the US military.
 Other exhibits feature tools and devices used in fence construction (you can’t have barbed wire without a fence), as well as handicrafts made from barbed wire (as hokey as it sounds, the cowboy hat is very impressive).

 Museum of Bad Art

 A place with the slogan "Art too bad to be ignored" is not where you’ll find Renoir, Picasso or Basquiat.
 The MOBA is billed as "the world's only museum dedicated to the collection, preservation, exhibition and celebration of bad art in all its forms."
 Pieces are divided into categories including portraiture, landscapes and "unseen forces."
 Formerly housed in a private home, the main museum now resides in the basement of a community theater in Dedham, MA (across the hall from the men’s room, mind you).
 Though the collection comprises more than 400 pieces, no more than 40 are on display at a time.
 An outpost is located in another theater basement in nearby Somerville.